Mick Foley: Commissioner and departure (2000–2001)

 After retiring from active competition, Foley served as storyline WWF Commissioner under his real name rather than one of his personas.
 Foley has said that he intended for his Commissioner Foley character to be a "role model for nerds," cracking lame jokes and making no attempt to appear tough or scary.
 He also had a knack during this time to have no one spot for his office; rather, Foley would have an office in all sorts of odd places (for example, closets).
 Foley turned getting cheap pops into something of a catchphrase, as he shamelessly declared at each WWF show that he was thrilled to be "right here in (whatever city in which he was performing (e.g., New York))!" punctuated with an intentionally cheesy thumbs-up gesture.
 During this time, Commissioner Foley engaged in rivalries with Kurt Angle, Edge and Christian, and Vince McMahon without actually wrestling them.
 He left the position in December 2000 after being "fired" onscreen by McMahon during which he received a brutal beat down at the hands of Angle, Edge and Christian.

 Foley made a surprise return on the Raw just before WrestleMania X-Seven and announced that he would be the special guest referee in the match between Mr. McMahon and his son Shane at WrestleMania.
 After WrestleMania, Foley made sporadic appearances on WWF programming throughout the middle of the year, at one point introducing Minnesota Governor Jesse Ventura during a taping of Raw in the state as a foil to Mr. McMahon, as well as serving as the guest referee for the Earl Hebner versus Nick Patrick referee match and a tag-team bra and panties match between WWF wrestlers Lita and Trish Stratus vs. WCW wrestlers Stacy Keibler and Torrie Wilson at the Invasion pay-per-view.
 Foley returned as commissioner in October 2001, near the end of The Invasion angle.
 During this brief tenure, Foley had the opportunity to shoot on the WWF's direction and how dissatisfied he was with it.
 Saying that there were far too many championships in the company, he booked unification matches before the final pay-per-view of the storyline, Survivor Series.
 After Survivor Series, he ended his commissionership at Vince McMahon's request and left the company.

+Frontier Martial-Arts Wrestling (1996, 1997)

+While under contract to the WWF, Foley appeared with Atsushi Onita's Frontier Martial-Arts Wrestling promotion on May 5, 1996, at the FMW 7th Anniversary Show.
+He defeated W*ING Kanemura in a "Caribbean barbed wire barricade glass deathmatch" in Kawasaki Stadium.

+Foley returned to FMW on April 29, 1997, for the FMW 8th Anniversary Show, which took place in Yokohama Arena.
+He teamed with Funk Masters of Wrestling (Terry Funk and The Gladiator) in a loss to Onita, Kanemura, and Masato Tanaka in a "Western Texas Tornado Street Fight".